 SR16 How do selected crop rotations affect soil organic carbon?

 It is well known that crop rotation practices may have a positive impact on yield, but what is the impact on soil organic carbon (SOC)?
 A previously published systematic map (EviEM SR4) showed that extensive research exists on the impact of crop rotations on important factors for crop growth, i.e. SOC.
-Now, EviEM has started a systematic review in which we analyse the results of these studies and examine which crop rotations are favourable for organic carbon in agricultural soil.
+More recently, EviEM initiated a systematic review to analyse the results of these studies and examine which crop rotations are favourable for organic carbon in agricultural soil.

 A map of knowledge on farming and soil organic carbon